Viktorious-x/ps5-bdjb-modified-ISOs/README.md

 All-In-One pipelines:
 <br />
 These pipelines have everything you would want
-What it runs: UMTX - ELF LOADER - FTP SERVER - WEB SERVER - ETAHEN (kstuff included)
+What it runs: UMTX - ELF LOADER- WEB SERVER - ETAHEN (kstuff included)

 __________________________________________________________________________________________________________________________________________________________________________________
 Jailbreak-ONLY pipelines